wisonye/zig-tutorial-by-examples/src/modules-and-dependencies.md

 # Modules and dependencies

-Since `0.11`, `zip` brings the natively supported package manager, so you can add dependencies by adding `module` from another `zip` project.
+Since `0.11`, `zig` brings the natively supported package manager, so you can add dependencies by adding `module` from another `zig` project.

 ### 1. How to export module from your package